George-R-Heath/NanoLocz/docs/saving_data.md

 [2.
 Export Images, Videos and Data](#2-exporting-images-videos-and-data)

 ## 1. Save or Batch Process Data
-The following describes saving and batch processing options so that data can be quickly reopened in NanoLocz or other software.
+The following describes saving and batch processing options so that raw and processed data can be quickly reopened in NanoLocz or other software.
+See section 2 for export of images / movies for publication quality figures or presentations.

 ### Single or Batch Save
 - To save one or multiple files open the Save Options using save <img src="https://github.com/George-R-Heath/NanoLocz/assets/90329395/6e6c149b-85c8-46d2-9d31-4152f5415854" width="25">